-The Plasma Chemistry Laboratory at the Air Force Research Laboratory is the home for five Boston College Institute for Scientific Research researchers, physicist Thomas M. Miller, chemist Anthony J. Midey, mechanical engineer John S. Williamson, and electronics engineer Paul L. Mundis.
+The Plasma Chemistry Laboratory at the Air Force Research Laboratory is supported by Boston College Institute for Scientific Research researchers.

-In addition, the laboratory benefits significantly from collaborations with university researchers in the U.S. and Europe.
+In addition, the laboratory benefits significantly from collaboration with university researchers in the U.S. and Europe.

-Point of Contact for this project is Thomas M. Miller.
+Point of contact for this research is Shaun G. Ard.